Back to home

 Finding a specific quote or statement across multiple interview recordings is extremely time-consuming

-Search across all your transcripts simultaneously for any term or phrase.
+Search across all your transcripts at once for any term or phrase.
 VidNotes finds every occurrence and links it to the exact timestamp in the original video.
 When you need every instance where participants mentioned 'informed consent' across 20 interviews, one search gives you all of them with context and source attribution.

 Extracting themes and patterns from qualitative data requires repeated listening